 Make sure the deadzones are all the way down.

 The only thing that can't be fixed is that the steering wheel animation doesn't match your input exactly when in cockpit view.
 The animation only goes 90° left or right, and it scales this based on your wheel rotation.
 You just have to ignore it, which you will be when you are focusing out on the track anyway.
+If you have a VR headset, you may be interested to know that NASCAR Heat 4 works surprisingly well in VR using VorpX.

 Let me know if you have any comments or questions.